marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/pragmas-accepted-by-gcc.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The RS/6000 and PowerPC targets define one pragma for controlling whether or not the :gcc-attr:`longcall` attribute is added to function declarations by default.
-This pragma overrides the :option:`-mlongcall` option, but not the :gcc-attr:`longcall` and ``shortcall`` attributes.
+The RS/6000 and PowerPC targets define one pragma for controlling whether or not the :powerpc-fn-attr:`longcall` attribute is added to function declarations by default.
+This pragma overrides the :option:`-mlongcall` option, but not the :powerpc-fn-attr:`longcall` and ``shortcall`` attributes.
 See :ref:`rs-6000-and-powerpc-options`, for more information about when long calls are and are not necessary.